 - The name of the head of school

-- Two or three specific programs, courses, or opportunities that genuinely interest them
+- Two or three specific programs, courses, or opportunities that actually interest them

 - Something specific they read on the school’s website that sparked a real question